mightypirate1/AlphaCC/Readme.md

 #### Play or watch the pre-trained bots:
 For now, the webapp is run "manually":
 ```
+# in the first terminal
+./run-app.sh redis

-# in one terminal
+# in a second terminal
 source .venv/bin/activate
 ./run-app.sh backend

-# in another
+# in a third terminal
-source .venv/bin/activate
 ./run-app.sh frontend
 ```
 Go to `http://localhost:4200/` in your browser (tested on chrome and firefox).